Terrace Garden Ideas (Layouts & Designs)

 Once you have identified and accommodated your existing resources, move on to the next step.
 It helps to sketch out your space so that you can plan and edit where you would like to establish plants or other features.

-Terrace Garden Planning
+Terrace Planning

+Now that you have a solid understanding of what you’re working with, it’s time to plan out your terrace garden.
+Choosing planters, raised beds, and lattices come first.
 Consider how many plants you would like, as well as the number of plants that can be planted in each container.
 This is the time to choose which style you’re going for.
 Establish any color schemes or themes you would like to follow and move forward from there.

 When selecting which containers you need for your terrace garden, also consider whether they have drainage, if there will be enough room for plants to grow and thrive in them, and if they coordinate well in the space you’re using.

-There is an abundance of different styles of pots and raised beds, so have fun with this step, and start putting things together.
+There are an abundance of different styles of pots and raised beds, so have fun with this step, and start putting things together.
 If you’re adding in a water feature, do this before you add any containers so that you have a good idea of how you will work this into your grand design.

 You can plan your terrace garden layout by using one of the 3D landscape design software programs.
 These will let you plan your space and see your design before purchasing any materials.

-Terrace Garden Cost
+Terrace Cost

-Terrace garden with potted plants, and flowersThe cost of a terrace garden depends on a few variables here.
+The cost of a terrace garden depends on a few variables here.
 It’s a good idea to take stock of what you already have.
 If you have your planters and containers, your watering cans, or even a bird bath, then those things can be subtracted from your overall cost, since you are simply repurposing items you have laying around.
 As an added bonus, you’ll be recycling, which helps out the environment!

 Once you add up the items you already have, it’s time to set a budget.
 Terrace gardens can be pricey, and if you don’t have wads of cash to throw at them, then budgeting is an important step.
 Figure out how much you’d like to spend on each of these factors that, together, make up the bulk of the terrace garden: